 Offline unlocking.
 This method can be used when a client cannot or must not be brought online to communicate with its server.
 The encryption key from the server must still be available.
 This method is meant as a last resort and can only unlock a single partition at a time.

-To use it, run cryptctl offline-unlock
+To use it, run cryptctl offline-unlock.
+The

 server's key file for the requisite partition